You may have heard this phrase.. it’s a ‘catch-all’ for clarity, alignment and confidence (aka trust).

 Probably the most obvious characteristic that jumps to mind when thinking of a single source of truth : if we’re not all using the same calculation for spend (‘Finance include VAT, Agency does not but they both call it ‘Spend’) then we might as well give up now!
 It’s imperative that everyone involved in reporting & analysis not only knows and understands and agrees on a common set of definitions, they have to be prevented from using any other definition!

-This is where you need a tool to centrally define and published a shared data model that all consumers of your data are accessing their data through.
-You cannot have everyone working off the same raw data, but then expect them to all apply the exact same approach to its analysis : you have to have a system and guardrails that forces the data to be put through the same analytical lens for all users.
+You cannot have everyone simply working off the same raw data, but then expect them to all apply the exact same approach to its analysis : you have to have a system and guardrails that forces the data to be put through the same analytical lens for all users.

 If I’m grouping data up using one definition of ‘Campaign Type’ and you’re using a different definition then even if our KPIs are identical our results are going to differ.
 Dimensions must be unique, serve a single purpose, and have a very clear definition behind them.
 If driven by rules then the rule logic must be visible in a UI and not buried under mountains of SQL that nobody understands and that no-one has touched for years.